LaurieRhodes/ADX-to-LogAnalytics-Scanner/docs/Guide - Deployment.md

 - Enables VNet integration
 - Supports App Service Environments for enterprise network isolation
 - Predictable costs

+Microsoft can throttle available resources for long running Consumption Plan Functions than can end up with unpredictable and unreliable results.
+For an Enterprise environment, App Service Plan use should be considered as a critical dependency for Security Alerting.

 **To use an existing App Service Plan:**